vvb333007/espshell/extra/README.md

 ----------------------------------------------------

 Yes it can be used however you need to modify pin numbers in esp32cam_handler.c : locate cam_init() function and look into it: there are pin assignments.
-Change them to fit your camera/board models and recompiles
+Change them to fit your camera/board models and recompile